jamariod/Whats-Your-Choice-/README.md

 # Whats-Your-Choice-
 What's Your Choice app allows users with communication challenges the ability to answer or give responses to most common questions in various languages.
-This app was written in Swift 4.
+This app was written in Swift 4 and is currently available for download in the App Store.

 Video demo of Whats Your Choice app https://www.youtube.com/watch?v=8dO-bWNUTrc&t=5s